innolitics/rdm/rdm/init_files/documents/software_plan.md

 ## Risk Management Plan

-TODO: reference your system-level risk management plan (note that a draft risk management plan is included in the initial set of RDM templates; this should be removed if it isn't used):
+TODO: reference your system-level risk management plan (note that a draft risk management plan is included in the initial set of RDM templates; this should be removed if it isn't used).
+Also note we provide three templates for a risk plan, assessment, and report which can be used if there isn't a system-level procedure.

 Many risk-management activities are handled by a multi-disciplinary team and are described in the system-level process ___ [[62304:4.2]].
 The risk management plan will be followed for the initial regulatory release and subsequent releases [[62304:6.1.c]].
 Risk-management activities that require software engineering expertise and are best handled by during the day-to-day software development are described below.